 Types, Causes, Risks, and Symptoms of Uterine Fibroids

-Subserosal fibroids sometimes grow a stalk.
+- Pedunculated fibroids: subserosal fibroids sometimes grow a stalk.
 This is a small base that supports the tumor.
-When this happens, they are called pedunculated fibroids.

-These kinds of fibroids develop in the inner lining of your uterus (in the myometrium).
+- Submucosal fibroids: these kinds of fibroids develop in the inner lining of your uterus (in the myometrium).
 They’re not usually as common as others.
-When they appear, they can cause several problems.
-These include heavy bleeding during menstruation and problems with fertility.
+When they appear, they can cause several problems like heavy bleeding during menstruation and problems with fertility.

 Scientists still don’t know exactly why fibroids develop.
 However, various factors can influence their formation:

 - Hormones: ovaries produce hormones, like estrogen and progesterone.
 These are in charge of lining the uterus every menstrual cycle.
 They can also cause the growth of these fibroids.